couchdeveloper/RXPromise/README.md

 Note that the return values of the tasks are promises which will be returned from the handler.
 Since `then` returns a promise, the next `then` can be chained upon its previous `then` the same way.
 And so force.

-The last `then` eventually handles the end result - by simply logging the result of the four chained asynchronous tasks to the console.
+The last `thenOn` eventually handles the end result - by simply logging the result of the four chained asynchronous tasks to the console.
+Here, the execution context has been explicitly defined.
+That is, the handler executes on the specified queue - the main queue in the example.

-At the end of the statement, promise _endResult_ will be the promise returned from the _last_ `then`.
+At the end of the statement, promise _endResult_ will be the promise returned from the _last_ `thenOn`.
 When all tasks have been finished successfully, the _endResult_'s `value` will become the return value of the last completion handler - which is actually the result of the last task D.

 If any of the tasks failed, _endResult_'s `value` will be the return value of the last error handler, which is in this example the error returned from the previous task.
 And that error, will possibly come from a previous task if that failed and so force.
 This is called "error propagation".
 So, when any of the tasks fails, promise _endResult_ will contain the error.